 - a.
-Alternative wells - different types of well on the same Licence; - different types of well on another Licence held by the Licensee; - different types of well on acreage in relevant UK waters not licensed by the Licensee; - b.
+Alternative wells - different types of well on the same Licence; - different types of well on another Licence held by the Licensee; - different types of well on acreage in relevant UK waters not licensed by the Licensee; - different types of well on a Carbon Storage and Appraisal Licence (including for exploration, appraisal or injection testing purposes), held (or not held) by the Licensee; - b.
 Geophysical work - seismic, electro-magnetic, gravity and other survey work that may be across the same Licence area, other Licensee/joint-venture-held Licences, or other licensed or unlicensed acreage (the latter possibly requiring an exploration licence); - geophysical technology demonstrations (especially for technologies not previously or routinely used on the UKCS) and data for open release (including field tapes/raw data); - c.
-Geotechnical and engineering work - geotechnical work may include regional and area studies using techniques such as rock sampling, shallow boreholes, hydrocarbon seep studies, geochemistry, palaeontology/palynology, core studies, structural and seal evaluations, subsurface modelling; - engineering work may include studies or operations such as topsides modifications, pipeline works, terminal adaptation; - any geotechnical and engineering activities will normally be expected to be of wider economic benefit than just to the Licensee or joint venture, and data/studies should be made available for open release in a timely manner.
+Geotechnical and engineering work - geotechnical work may include regional and area studies using techniques such as rock sampling, shallow boreholes, hydrocarbon seep studies, geochemistry, palaeontology/palynology, core studies, structural and seal evaluations, subsurface modelling; - engineering work may include studies or operations such as topsides modifications, pipeline works, terminal adaptation and activities, that are not part of current firm capital investment plans, to reduce greenhouse gas emissions; - any geotechnical and engineering activities (other than to reduce emissions, as set out in the preceding bulleted paragraph) will normally be expected to be of wider economic benefit than just to the Licensee or joint venture, and data/studies should be made available for open release in a timely manner.